The Space Law Review: United Kingdom

 Indemnity, liability and insurance coverage requirements

-Before the Deregulation Act 2015 came into force, Section 10 of the OSA required licensees to provide an unlimited indemnity to the UK government for damage or loss arising out of activities carried on by a space object under the licensee's control.
+Before the Deregulation Act 2015 came into force, Section 10 of the OSA required licensees to provide an unlimited indemnity to the government for damage or loss arising out of activities carried on by a space object under the licensee's control.
 The Deregulation Act 2015 placed a limit on the liability of licensees under Section 10(1A) of the OSA.
-After the implementation of the Deregulation Act 2015, a licensee must indemnify the UK government against any claims brought against it in respect of damage or loss caused by the licensed space activities up to the limit on its liability that is specified in their licence.
+After the implementation of the Deregulation Act 2015, a licensee must indemnify the government against any claims brought against it in respect of damage or loss caused by the licensed space activities up to the limit on its liability that is specified in their licence.

 - are novel in nature or scale;